yliyanage/Accident-Detection/pages/data_descrip.md

 title: Description of Data
 ---

 The data utilized in this study comprise freeway traffic data collected in real–time.
-Specifically, we have access to two sources of data: i) speed readings of loop sensors from several freeways covering a total of 41,236 miles in California provided by the California Department of Transportation, and ii) reported accidents along the same freeways provide by California Highway Patrol.
+Specifically, we have access to two sources of data: i) speed readings of loop sensors from several freeways covering a total of 41,236 miles in California provided by the California Department of Transportation [^1], and ii) reported accidents along the same freeways provide by California Highway Patrol [^2].

 ## Speed Data
 Sensors are located approximately every 0.5 miles along the freeway in both North and South